Satin vs Silk, What's the Difference?

 Are you confused by the differences between silk and satin - or why sometimes both names show up on a label?
 You’re not alone.
 Plenty of people mistake one for the other, or misunderstand the importance of defining a fabric by what it’s made from versus how it's woven into a textile.
 We’ll demystify all the nuances as we unpack everything you need to know about silk and satin.

-We gather raw silk filament from various insects, but the most popular one is called the mulberry silkworm.
-As a natural, organic by-product, silk fibre contains all kinds of amino acids and is protected by a special protein layer.
+Silk vs satin can be confusing.
+So first let's discuss what exactly silk is.
+We gather raw silk fibers from various insects, but the most popular one is called the mulberry silkworm.
+As a natural, organic by-product, silk fibers contains all kinds of amino acids and is protected by a special protein layer.
 The hollow body of the fibre also insulates well - which is why people wear silk for warmth in the winter, but can also stay cool in it during the summer.
 Learn more about where silk comes from.

 You may wonder if all silk is shiny on both sides?
 Not necessarily if you have a printed or woven silk item.
 With a silk weave the pattern will appear fuzzier on the reverse whereas a printed pattern will be much more evident on one side compared to the other.